 Chapter 9: Handling Desires

 We were considering the aspects of psychological non-attachment as the first effort that one has to make while living in seclusion for the purpose of the practice of yoga.
-This is almost fifty percent of what one has to do in fortifying oneself adequately against onslaughts by the forces of nature—outside, as well as inside.
+This is almost fifty percent of what one has to do in adequately fortifying oneself against onslaughts by the forces of nature—outside, as well as inside.
 The vulnerable parts of the human personality are the most dangerous enemies in the path of the spirit, which set up reactions and stimulate their counterparts in the world outside.

 Our desires have various stages and forms of manifestation, and they are very wise, like snakes.
-They know how to act when the time for action comes.
-They know how to withdraw themselves when it is time for them to withdraw themselves.
+They know how to act when the time for action comes, and they know how to withdraw themselves when it is time for them to withdraw.
 Prasupta, tanu, vicchinna and udara are supposed to be the four conditions of desire.

 If circumstances are unfavourable, the desires will be sleeping.
-Suppose you are in Gangotri or Uttarakashi with no cloth, no woollen blankets, no financial resources, and nothing to set you into action in the direction of fulfilling your wishes.
-You would be undergoing a kind of compulsive austerity, and for a time it will look like you are on the spiritual path, practicing penance for the sake of God-realisation.
-But, beware!
+Suppose you are in Gangotri or Uttarakashi with no proper clothes, no woollen blankets, no financial resources, and nothing to set you into action in the direction of fulfilling your wishes.
+You would be undergoing a kind of compulsive austerity, and for a time it will look like you are on the spiritual path, practising penance for the sake of God-realisation.
+But beware!
 The desires are sleeping.
 A sleeping person is not a dead person.
 So, when there is a latency of desires in Gangotri, etc., it does not mean that they are destroyed, because they are lying in ambush to catch you at the earliest opportunity that may be provided to them.

 Desires which are sleeping may become causes of mental ill-health.
-There can be a manifestation of peculiar complexes of behaviour in that person – susceptibility to sudden rage or anger at the least provocation, and desire for silly things which a normal person would regard as meaningless.
-A desire for a pencil – we can imagine what a desire it is.
-We will think it is foolish to desire a pencil; but a person whose desires have slept for years and could not reveal themselves even a little due to unfavourable conditions would find a tremendous joy even if a pencil is presented to him.
+There can be a manifestation of peculiar complexes of behaviour—susceptibility to sudden rage or anger at the least provocation, and desire for silly things which a normal person would regard as meaningless.
+We think it is foolish to desire a pencil; but a person whose desires have slept for years and could not reveal themselves even a little due to unfavourable conditions would find a tremendous joy if even a pencil is presented to him.
 A fountain pen is, of course, heaven.
 Why?
 Because the desires have been starved.
 They are hungry like lions, ready to devour anything that comes near them.
-A hungry lion is a dangerous animal even it is unable even to get up because it has been starved for days.
+A hungry lion is a dangerous animal even if it is unable to get up because it has been starved for days.

 The prasupta condition is the sleeping condition of a desire.
 We cannot know that the desires are sleeping, except by the complexes that we manifest in our lives; and unless we are good psychologists, we cannot know what these complexes are because they would look like normal behaviour to us.
-It would be unnatural behaviour in the eyes of a very shrewd observer – even to a normal person, in the worldly sense; but to one’s own self, it may look like very healthy behaviour.
+It would be unnatural behaviour in the eyes of a very shrewd observer, or even to a normal person, in the worldly sense; but to one’s own self, it may look like very healthy behaviour.
 Irascibility is one of the features found in people who have forcefully subdued their desires for a long time.
 They immediately get angry by even the smallest thing, and make wry faces and retort in a manner in which even a person in the world would not indulge.